shwu97/ProSeminar/Unstable System NNSOS/readme.txt

 The setup of variable, decision variable, Lyapunov candidate function etc. have been defined in NNPsatz.m

-Finally, the simulation could be run in the mainNNSOSStability.m
+Once the setup is finished without error, the simulation could be run by calling the solver SeDuMi in the mainNNSOSStability.m to solve the SDP with PSatz.